Sombressoul/dyna/docs/CPSF_research_notes/new_docs/CPSF.md

 * Its construction follows from a block-diagonal frame $\mathcal{R}(\vec{d}_j)$ aligned with $\vec{d}_j$, and a diagonal attenuation matrix $D_j$;
 * The Gaussian envelope $\psi_j^{\mathbb{T}}$ provides localized spatial and directional weighting for both field synthesis and semantic projection;
 * The projection $\Delta \hat{T}_j$ minimizes the localized semantic error with respect to $\psi_j^{\mathbb{T}}$, making $\Sigma_j$ central to the semantic learning process;
-* All constructions are fully and rigorously consistent with the canonical structure of CPSF.

 ---